CLASS ACTION LAWYER

 Class Action Lawsuit Attorneys

 When large business entities prioritize making a profit over the well-being of the public, things can go wrong very quickly, leaving many people hurt in the process.
 When a large enough number of people are negatively impacted by a corporation’s negligence, whether they receive life-altering injuries or lose their job as a result, a class action lawsuit may be appropriate.
 These lawsuits work to hold companies accountable for their actions and to pay back victims who were affected by these actions.

 If you are one of many people who’s suffered injuries or losses from a business’s negligence, consider speaking with a class action attorney who can assist you in receiving the compensation you are entitled to.
-At Greenwald Law Firm, our Louisiana class action lawsuit attorneys have handled numerous class action cases across a number of different practice areas.
+At Greenwald Law Firm, our Shreveport personal injury lawyers have handled numerous class action cases across a number of different practice areas.
 We know what it takes to fight for victims of big-business negligence and work to ensure each of our clients is properly paid for their losses.